How to Create Your Own Snapchat Filters

 There is an option for On-Demand Geofilters within the Snapchat settings menu, but once selected the app prompts you to open Snapchat.com in your browser, rendering the in-app option basically useless… Nevertheless, the steps to creating your own Snapchat Geofilter are as follows:

-- Scroll down on the page and select “Filters”
+- Scroll down on the page to Filters and select Create Now.

 - On the next screen, there is an option in the top right to Log In to your Snapchat account.
 If you’d like to save your work, it is highly recommended to do so.

 - Next, select a category for your filter from the drop-down list on the left.
-There are a range of them from weddings to baby showers.
+There are a range of them from Weddings to Baby Shower.

 - Edit the filter by using the tools on the right of the screen to add text, change colors and move things around.